D3V-S4NJ4Y/Technical-Article-publishing-system/README.md

 ### Article Status System
 - **Draft**: Visible to author and admins only
 - **Published**: Visible to everyone
-- **Private**: Visible to author and admins only
-- Writers can set any status when creating/editing articles
+- Writers can only create draft articles
-- Admins can change any article status
+- Admins can publish draft articles

 ## Role-Based Authorization Matrix